Planetary Science Informatics and Data Analytics

 PSIDA 2024 has been postponed.

 We received excellent submissions across all conference topics.
-Unfortunately, significant parts the community have been affected by budget uncertainty this year, with the result that we received a lower-than-expected number of submissions.
+Unfortunately, significant parts of the community have been affected by budget uncertainty this year, with the result that we received a lower-than-expected number of submissions.
 Thus, we have made the difficult decision to postpone the PSIDA 2024.

 We understand the disappointment this news may bring.
 Rather than proceeding with a conference that lacks the vibrant exchange of ideas and diverse perspectives we had hoped for, we have chosen to reschedule at a future time around next year.
 You should hear from us in the coming months.